apollinaire33/EZLang-App-on-DRF-Docker/README.md

 <br>
 Use http://192.168.99.100:8000/ to get to the project site<br>
 <br>
-You also can run 'pytest' command and view htmlcov/index.html for tested code
+You also can run 'pytest' command and view htmlcov/index.html for tested code<br>
 <br>
 <br>
 API endpoints:<br>